NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 **Ultimate result:** The Solution Project is authorized to proceed to the Project Formulation stage where the finer details of developing the Solution Product will be documented, the contractual agreement between NASA and the contracting Project organization is foramlized.
 <br>

-### Formulation to Implementation
+### Formulation to Implementation Decision Gate (F2I DG)

-_After a successful ATP DG review and the establishment of a contract between the SNWG MO and the solution project, the formulation phase begins.
+_After a successful ATP DG review and the establishment of a contract between the SNWG MO and the solution project, the Formulation phase begins.
 This phase involves detailed planning for the implementation phase, including developing project control plans, finalizing the Project Plan, and establishing necessary agreements.
 Note that sometimes the formulation phase is brief, lasting just long enough to prepare for the Formulation to Implementation Decision Gate (DG)._

 **What you need to do before:**
 <br>